BBK-PiJ-2014-66/exercises/day17/README.md

 * [ResponsiveUI](src/e04ResponsiveUI/ResponsiveUI.java) the main script
 * [TaskSleep](src/e04ResponsiveUI/TaskSleep.java) the task
 * [TaskReport](src/e04ResponsiveUI/TaskReport.java) to record when a task has finished so it can be reported at a later stage.
+* N.B.
+A problem with the original implementation is that the  main scripted exited before all tasks finished.
+  So modified so that after the input prompt for times loop has completed start a new loop that polls to see whether any of the threads are still alive and only exit when they have all finished.